 Bree-Anna Roberston is a self advocate from Prince George, BC.
 Bree-Anna has traveled around the world speaking about self determination and her own life, including the supports she receives through her micro-board.
-She recently addressed the World Congress of the International Association for the Scientific Study of Intellectual and Developmental Disabilities in Melbourne, Australia.
-Bree-Anna also presented at the 2014 International Association for the Scientific Study of Intellectual and Developmental Disabilities Conference in Vienna and at the Zero Project in 2015, also in Vienna.
+In 2016 she addressed the World Congress of the International Association for the Scientific Study of Intellectual and Developmental Disabilities in Melbourne, Australia.

 Armstrong is a former member of the International Women’s Commission at the UN and a member of the Order of Canada.
 She is also the recipient of ten honorary doctorate degrees.

 Symbia Barnaby is a woman of Mi’kmaq/Haida decent.
 She is a single mother of six children (three of which have special needs), a story teller and a Licensed Practical Nurse team lead at a complex care facility.
 She is an avid advocate for her children and has helped others in her community to find their voices.